There are sentences that live inside you that you did not write.

 You will notice the lies more than you did before.
 That is the work.
 The lies that were operating below your awareness are now visible.
 Visibility is the first move toward release.

-In the next step, we move from the lies you carry inside you to the patterns you operate within outside you. we call it Tradition vs. Truth.
-Most operators have never seriously interrogated which of their inherited patterns are theirs and which are someone else's, and the gap shapes a life that may not be the one they would have chosen.
+In the next step, we move from the lies you carry inside you to the patterns you operate within outside you.
+We call it Tradition vs. Truth.
+Most founders have never seriously interrogated which of their inherited patterns are theirs and which are someone else's, and the gap shapes a life that may not be the one they would have chosen.

 Continue when ready.